 Old Gods?
 I thought.
 Kazuya had mentioned something about the Irregulars before.
 Were the Old Gods a particular group of them?
 A sect?

-“Kazuya must have been given the seal by the leader of the Kitsune Clan,” Shekhinah continued, not noticing me lost in thought.
+“Kazuya must have been given the seal by the leader of the Fox clan,” Shekhinah continued, not noticing me lost in thought.
 “It bestows the power of the Old Gods on the user but not without a tremendous price.
 It requires a considerable amount of spiritual energy to use and control and he is lacking it.
 As he is now, he will die from the strain.”

 Tiffany frowned, looking at Shekhinah suspiciously.
 “Didn’t you poison him?
 You said you did with your spear.”